Licences to transport animals into and out of NSW

 Please note that OEH reviews all applications for animal keeper licences for compliance and enforcement purposes.

-3. Make sure that the person in the other state, who you are importing from or exporting to, has the appropriate licence or movement permit from their state's fauna protection agency
+3. Make sure that the person in the other state, who you are importing from or exporting to, has the appropriate licence or movement permit from their state's animal protection agency

 You will need to provide details of the other person's licence or movement permit when you apply for an import/export licence from OEH.
-Check the website of the other state's fauna protection agency for more details:
+Animal protection agencies in other states have more details:

 Importing and exporting animals internationally